Jump to Way of St. Francis Stages

 Way of St. Francis: Day Seventeen, Piediluco to Poggio Bustone - Self-Service Vending Machine, PiedilucoSelf-Service Vending Machine

 However, much to our chagrin, when we put money into the sandwich machine, nothing returned!
 What??
-Ok, I was willing to give it a second try - nothing!
+Ok, I was willing to give it a second try - again, nothing!

-I decided to give the sandwhich machine one more try.
+I decided to give the sandwich machine one more try.
 This time I was smart enough to choose another sandwich, but one I was less fond of.
 And success!
 I even took the chance to get two, which worked.
 Now at least we had sandwiches and snacks for the road.

 If you need a water fountain, a few steps beyond the vending machines, on the lakeside, in the next parking area, there is one.